-The Notices clause in the general provisions section of an agreement defines how notice is to be made, where notice may be made, and when the notice is deemed to have been received.
+The Notices clause in the general provisions section of an agreement defines: (a) form of notice; (b) how notice may be made; and (c) when the notice is deemed to have been received.
 The clause works in conjunction with other provisions of the agreement stating the circumstances when notice is required, such as a notice of changes a purchase agreement or receipt of claim or suit.

 Notices permitted or required to be given hereunder shall be deemed sufficient if given by (a) registered or certified mail, postage prepaid, return receipt requested, (b) private courier service, or (c) facsimile addressed to the respective addresses of the parties as first above written or at such other addresses as the respective parties may designate by like notice from time to time.